Sighted by Default: Addressing Implicit Vision Assumptions in Real-Time VLM Assistance for BLV Users: Formative Study

-\textbf{(1) The cognitive `brain': a crisis of confidence.} The most critical frustration, shared by all participants experienced with AI assistants (7/7), stemmed from unreliable model output.
-Participants were highly concerned about dangerous \textbf{hallucinations}, where the AI would confidently invent information rather than admit uncertainty (P2, P4).
-As P4 noted, the AI ``\textit{uses the internet to supplement the parts it can't see clearly, which doesn't match reality, and it doesn't even tell me it can't see clearly.}'' (P4) This was compounded by inefficient \textbf{verbosity}, where the AI failed to understand the user's specific goal and provided a lengthy, irrelevant narration of the entire scene.
-As P13 stated, ``\textit{If the camera just reads out everything in one go, it's useless \dots{} the key is to match my needs.}'' (P13)
+Participants with prior AI experience reported two primary frustrations: (1) \textbf{A crisis of confidence.} All experienced participants (7/7) reported significant frustration with unreliable model outputs.
+Dangerous \textbf{hallucinations} were a primary concern.
+P4 noted the AI \textit{``uses the internet to supplement the parts it can't see clearly, which doesn't match reality, and it doesn't even tell me it can't see clearly.''} This was compounded by \textbf{verbosity}, where the AI failed to understand the user's goal and provided a lengthy, irrelevant narration of the entire scene.
+Both point to a shared structural assumption: that users can visually filter or verify the AI's output---a presupposition we term \textbf{sighted-default bias} and analyze in \S\ref{sec:synthesis}.
+(2) \textbf{Latency as a barrier to usability.} Several participants (3/7) identified high latency as a primary barrier, rendering AI systems unusable for dynamic, real-world decision-making.
+P1 noted the AI's failure to react in real time: \textit{``I said `tell me when you recognize the door,' but I pointed it at the door for a long time and got no reaction.''} The problem is especially acute in mobile situations, where a delayed answer is useless.
+P15 stressed the wider stakes: \textit{``Even a little bit of delay can be fatal \dots{} I hope it can give real-time feedback.''}